-- Is intentional – the bullying is being done for a reason.
+- Are intentional – the bullying is being done for a reason.

-- Involves the aggressive person using some sort of power over his/her victim.
-He or she may feel powerful because they are popular or the aggressive person might feel it’s okay to put down others.
+- Involves an imbalance of power – the aggressive person uses some sort of power over his/her victim.
+He or she may feel powerful because they are popular, physically stronger, or have access to embarrassing information.

 - Happens repeatedly – more than just a couple of times.

 - Once in a while, or a one-time event, where a person puts someone else down.

 - Posting something on your timeline that might offend others.

 - Disagreements, fights, or mean words that result from misunderstandings.

 So what counts as bullying and cyberbullying?

 Bullying and cyberbullying can happen face to face, or behind someone’s back.
 It can also involve actions that border on discrimination, whether it’s about sexuality, gender, race, class, or something else.